RocketChat/docs-old/legal/privacy/README.md

 _Effective date: October 23rd, 2020_

-Rocket.Chat Technologies Corp. ("us", "we", or "our") operates the [https://rocket.chat](https://rocket.chat) website, the [https://open.rocket.chat](https://open.rocket.chat) community server, the Marketplace, incl. associated Rocket.Chat Apps, Rocket.Chat´s Cloud Offering and the Rocket.Chat mobile applications (the "Service").
+Rocket.Chat Technologies Corp. ("us", "we", or "our") operates the [https://rocket.chat](https://rocket.chat) website, the [https://open.rocket.chat](https://open.rocket.chat) community server, the Marketplace, incl. associated Rocket.Chat Apps, Rocket.ChatÃÂÃÂ´s Cloud Offering and the Rocket.Chat mobile applications (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.